 To call Australia, dial +61 followed by the phone number (include the area code but minus the zero).
 So to call a Sydney landline, you would dial +61 2 then the phone number.
 To call a mobile phone, use the same country code (+61) and dial the mobile number minus the first zero.

-Chile has a similar electricity frequency and voltage to Australia so all gadgets and chargers should work without a problem.
-You will need a universal adaptor because there are two different types of outlet in use in Chile.
+Chile has a similar electricity frequency and voltage to Australia so all gadgets and chargers should work without a problem, in conjunction with a universal adaptor: there are two different types of outlets in use in Chile (types C and L are most common — the same as the European plug socket).

 Santiago is well-wired.
 There are internet cafes aplenty and most cafes and hotels provide wi-fi.